ik-workshop/naglfar-analytics/README.md

 Naglfar Analytics is an **abuse protection system** built with .NET 10.0 that acts as a defensive layer between your API gateway and backend services.
 It analyzes incoming requests, detects malicious patterns, and blocks abusive traffic before it reaches your core application.

-**Current Status**: Architecture and design phase with comprehensive documentation and diagrams.
+**Current Status**: Monorepo structure established.
+Architecture and design phase with comprehensive documentation and diagrams.

+**Repository Structure**: This is a monorepo containing multiple microservices including the naglfar-validation service (.NET 10.0), with planned additions for worker services, authentication, and protected demo applications.

 ## Features